LubosPacalaj/console-log-projects/README.md

 # Console log projects

-Collection of the assignments my JavaScript course at Learn2code.
+Collection of the assignments from JavaScript course at Learn2code.